Ezzelino III da Romano

 Ezzelino III da Romano (25 April 1194, Tombolo – 7 October 1259) was an Italian feudal lord, a member of the Ezzelini family, in the March of Treviso (in modern Veneto).
 He was a close ally of the emperor Frederick II (r.
 1220–1250), and ruled Verona, Vicenza and Padua for almost two decades.
 He became infamous as a cruel tyrant, and was, in fact, the most "notorious" of the "early tyrants".

 Biography

 Early life

-Ezzelino was a son of Ezzelino II da Romano, ruler of Bassano del Grappa and other fiefs in the Veneto, and Adelaide degli Alberti di Mangona, who came from a family of counts in Tuscany.
+Ezzelino was a son of Ezzelino II da Romano, ruler of Bassano del Grappa and other fiefs in the Veneto, and Adelaide D'egli Alberti di Mangona, who came from a family of counts in Tuscany.
 At the age of four years, he was sent as a hostage to Verona, but nothing else is known about his childhood or education.
 In 1213, he took part in the siege of the castle of Este, which belonged to his father's archenemy, marquess Azzo VI of Este, who died in 1212 and later to his son Aldobrandino.
 According to the chronicler Rolandino of Padua, the young Ezzelino already showed a keen interest in siegecraft and acquired a hatred of the Este which would last his entire life.